TongQuangThanh/storefront/README.md

 - db-migrate from npm for migrations
 - jsonwebtoken from npm for working with JWTs
 - jasmine from npm for testing

+##### Note:
+Including .env for project submission and this action should not use in real business project